gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 You introduced us to a vibrant land

-Shaped by the song of Krsna’s flute
+Shaped by the song of Krishna’s flute

 Where loving relationships endure